ccorcos/datalog-js/README.md

 ---

+- schema validation before commiting to the db
+- schema updating
+- verify every transaction has been received.

+- database as of transaction is an interesting pattern.

+---

 - wrap in an electron app with leveldb.
 - create a query language with a permissioning model.
 - live query listeners.